Herbert Horace HACKSLEY

 Herbert Hacksley's photograph on the war memorial in St Aldates Police Station, Oxford.
 Image courtesy of John Stobbs.

-Herbert Hacksley was born on 9 November 1918 in Luton in Bedfordshire.
-His father was Henry Hacksley, who was originally from Wellingborough in Northamptonshire; Henry and his siblings worked in the local industry of straw hat making.
-Herbert’s mother was Violet, née Bell, who had been born in Wheathampstead, near St Albans in Hertfordshire.
+Herbert Hacksley was born on 9 November 1918 in Luton, Bedfordshire.
+His father was Henry Hacksley, originally from Wellingborough, Northamptonshire.
+Henry and his siblings worked in the local industry of straw hat making.
+Herbert’s mother was Violet, née Bell, who had been born in Wheathampstead, near St Albans, Hertfordshire.
 She grew up there and later in Hyde, not far away in Bedfordshire.
-She and Henry had married on Boxing Day 1912 in Luton.
+She and Henry married on Boxing Day 1912 in Luton.
 Their first child Harry was born in September 1916.
 Henry died in the spring or early summer of 1918, aged only 27, when Violet was pregnant with their second child.
-Herbert was born that November, two days before the Armistace which brought an end to the First World War.
+Herbert was born that November, two days before the Armistice which brought an end to the First World War.

-Three years later, in 1921, Violet, Harry (aged four) and Herbert (aged two) were living at 18 Bailey Street, Luton, with Violet’s parents Arthur and Alice Bell.
+Three years later, in 1921, Violet, Harry (now aged four) and Herbert (aged two) were living at 18 Bailey Street, Luton, with Violet’s parents Arthur and Alice Bell.
 The household also contained four of Harry and Herbert’s uncles, and two aunts.

-In 1939 Herbert was living in lodgings at 3 Whitehouse Road in Grandpont, with the landlady Hannah Bolton and three other young male lodgers: another two police constables, and a wholesale factor motor storekeeper.
+In 1939 Herbert was living in lodgings at 3 Whitehouse Road, Grandpont, with the landlady Hannah Bolton and three other young male lodgers – another two police constables, and a wholesale factor motor storekeeper.
 On 3 November 1939 his colleague and fellow lodger PC George Winchcombe was assaulted by a drunken off-duty soldier in George Street.
 The assailant later apologised and said that it was his first leave for several months.

-On 31 August 1942 Herbert was on a training flight in a Vultee BT-13 Valiant, an American trainer aircraft which had been introduced in June 1940.
+On 31 August 1942 Herbert was on a training flight in a Vultee BT-13 Valiant, an American trainer aircraft introduced in June 1940.
 At around 9:30am, during a formation cross-country exercise, Herbert’s plane collided with another Vultee BT-13 Valiant, about one mile north-east of Chanute in Kansas.
-He and his crewmate, RAF Leading Aircraftman Alan Brown, who was from County Down in Northern Ireland, were pulled from the wreckage, but both died later in hospital.
+He and his crew mate, RAF Leading Aircraftman Alan Brown, who was from County Down, Northern Ireland, were pulled from the wreckage, but both later died in hospital.
 The two RAF airmen in the other plane, Harold Burman (who was from London) and Donald Harfield (from Dorset), were also killed.
 Herbert was 23, Alan was 19, Harold was 21, and Donald was 17.
 Their military funeral was reported in the local newspaper.
 The War Graves Register noted that Herbert was a Methodist, and that his wife Gladys was living at 12 Western Road, Grandpont, Oxford (the home of her parents) at the time of his death.

 The four young cadets were buried next to each other in Miami (Grand Army of the Republic) Cemetery, in a row of graves of fifteen young British airmen who lost their lives during flight training.
 The inscription on Herbert’s gravestone reads “Loved and remembered always”.
 At the end of the row is a stone honouring Frantie Manbeck Hill, a local woman who ‘adopted’ the plot.
 She voluntarily tended these fifteen war graves and kept in touch with the families of the casualties until her death, aged 89, in 1982.
 She and her husband are buried nearby.